stevehan00/semi-calibrated-photometric-stereo/README.md

 ## Examples

-This normal maps are results of my implementation.
-BEAR has a Mean Angular Error is about 9.5 and CAT has a Mean Angular Error is about 9.0.
+Under normal maps are derived from an Alternating minimization method.
+Mean Angular Error of BEAR is about 9.5 and CAT has about 9.0.
 Then I showed an error map about each object.

 <img src="img\bear_normal_AM.PNG" alt="bear AM" style="zoom:50%;" />